liujun1994/Gitlearn/readme.txt

-Git is a version control system. fuck you mam di sang ban ben
+GGit is a distributed version control system.
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.
-/bin/bash: wq: command not found
+Git tracks changes./bin/bash: wq: command not found